ethandobbss/retail-missing-values-sql-showcase/README.md

 ![SQL Picture](assets/sql5.png)

-Full SQL for this process is available in sql/data.sql.
+Full SQL for this process with commented instructions is available in sql/data-cleaning.sql.

 ## Business Questions & Analysis